mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Full example is [here](https://gist.github.com/mrjoes/3284402).

-Brokers are stateless - they don't really store any application-specific state, so you can start as many of them as you want to keep up with increased load.
+Brokers are stateless - they don't really store any application-specific state, so you can start as many of them as you want to keep up with increased load, as long as balancer is properly configured.

 Games
 -----